Free-Code-Camp-Indy/free-code-camp-indy.github.io/README.md

 ## Running locally (first time)

 1. Fork this repo

+ * Click the `fork` button at the top right of this repository

 1. Clone down your fork

+ * Mac Users - Open Terminal
+ * Windows Users - Open Command Prompt
+ * Type: `git clone https://github.com/Free-Code-Camp-Indy/free-code-camp-indy.github.io fcc-indy` and press enter
+ * You now have the project stored in a folder named: `fcc-indy`

 1. Create a new branch named "issue#" based on which issue you are taking, example `issue7` or `issue15`
 1. Open your command prompt/terminal window and `cd` into the cloned down repo
 1. Run: `npm install`